petergoldstein/dalli/README.md

 * [Forum](https://github.com/petergoldstein/dalli/discussions/categories/q-a) - If you have questions about Dalli, please post them here.
 * [Client API](https://rubydoc.info/github/petergoldstein/dalli/Dalli/Client) - Ruby documentation for the `Dalli::Client` API

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+You can run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing

 If you have a fix you wish to provide, please fork the code, fix in your local project and then send a pull request on github.
 Please ensure that you include a test which verifies your fix and update the [changelog](CHANGELOG.md) with a one sentence description of your fix so you get credit as a contributor.